Author Information

 From the Newbery Medal-winning author of The Giver and Number the Stars, comes a "hilarious" (Booklist, starred revi...

-• Two-time Newbery medalist Lois Lowry has crafted a beautiful picture book about the power of longing and the importance of reconnection between a girl and her father in post-WWII America.This is the story of young Liz, her father, and their strained ...
+• The two-time Newbery medalist has crafted “a loving representation of a relationship between parent and child” in post-WWII America (Publishers Weekly, starred review).This is the story of young Liz, her father, and their strained relationship.
+D...

 • Princess Patricia Priscilla is bored with her royal life and the excitement surrounding her 16th birthday ball.
 Doomed to endure courtship by three grotesquely unappealing noblemen, she escapes her fate--for a week.
 What begins as a cure for boredom ...